aybanuuu/BiRA-NLP-pipeline/README.md

 ## Results

 Three BiLSTM-CTC models with varying hyperparameters (dropout, learning rate, batch size, weight decay, regularization) were evaluated.
-Further testing of more models was not possible due to time constraints in the completion of this project.
+Further testing of hyperparameters was not possible due to time constraints in the completion of this project.

 Key results (test set) are summarized below: